vismaychuriwala/GenAI-Studio/PROJECT_GUIDE.md

 ### 2. Create `prompts/code_agent.txt`

 ```
-You are an expert coding assistant specializing in Python.
+You are an expert coding assistant.
+Help with code, debugging, and best practices.

-Your role:
-- Help users write clean, efficient code
-- Explain programming concepts
-- Debug code issues
-- Suggest best practices

-You have access to a Python REPL for testing code.
 ```

 ### 3. Update `config.yaml`